 - Priority use of library equipment and facilities (e.g. copiers, microform readers, printers, etc.) is to be given to Widener Students and faculty.

-- Use of the library's computers is not permitted.
+- Use of the study rooms by visitors is not permitted.

 - Theft and mutilation of library materials are, and will be, treated as serious offenses and could result in prosecution, as well as charges for processing and replacement.

 - Neither the library nor the University can accept responsibility for lost or stolen personal belongings.